rsdoiel/antenna/archives/2025/planet_2025.27.md

 date: 2025-07-11, from: Vatican News

-                    <p>A proposal seen by Reuters and bearing the name of a disputed U.S.-backed aid group describes a plan to build large-scale camps called “Humanitarian Transit Areas” inside - and possibly outside – Gaza.</p>
+                    <p>A proposal seen by Reuters and bearing the name of a disputed U.S.-backed aid group describes a plan to build camps called “Humanitarian Transit Areas” inside - and possibly outside – Gaza.</p>
                     <p><a href="https://www.vaticannews.va/en/world/news/2025-07/humanitarian-transit-areas-gaza-foundation-us-israel-reuters.html">Read all</a></p>
                     <p>&nbsp;</p>